Abu Hamza al-Masri: Background

 Hamza was born Mustafa Kamel Mustafa, in Alexandria, Egypt, in 1958, the son of a middle-class army officer.
 In 1979, he entered Britain on a student visa.

 His initial reaction to life in Britain was to describe it as "a paradise, where you could do anything you wanted."
 He studied civil engineering at Brighton Polytechnic.
 Prior to his adoption of Islamism in Malta, 1999, Hamza was known as a "gentle giant" and a "womaniser".
-Hamza gained employment as a bouncer in the strip bars of Soho under his original name from 1980 until 1983, when club baron Jean Agius was arrested and charged for conspiring to be a pimp.
+Hamza gained employment as a bouncer in the strip bars of Soho under his original name from 1980 until 1983, when club owner Jean Agius was arrested and charged for conspiring to be a pimp.
 Agius alleges that Hamza may have also co-owned a club during this time.

 In the early 1990s, Hamza lived in Bosnia under another name, and fought alongside Bosniaks against Serbs and Croats during the Bosnian War.

 Hamza, who has one eye and no hands, once claimed he lost them fighting Soviet forces in Afghanistan.
 CNN reported they were "injuries he says he sustained while tackling a landmine in Afghanistan."

 Among several accounts that take issue with Hamza's story, BBC security correspondent Gordon Corera's introduction to Omar Nasiri's memoir Inside the Jihad: My Life with Al Qaeda says Hamza "boosted his credibility" with rumours he sustained the injuries fighting jihad; also that Nasiri knew they resulted from "an accident during experiments in a training camp", and Hamza asked Nasiri "to keep this secret in order to avoid undermining his reputation."
-This version of events is corroborated by Aimen Dean, a senior figure in al-Qaeda’s chemical weapons program turned double agent for MI6.
-Both Dean and Hamza were trained by Abu Khabab, al-Qaeda’s top bomb maker.
-Dean states that Hamza sustained his injuries at a training camp near Lahore where, having prepared a batch of nitroglycerin, Hamza ignored his tutors instructions to wait for the mixture to cool before inserting the detonator.
-Intelligence provided by Dean also helped arrest Hamza’s son and stepson who were planning a series of terror attacks in Yemen.
+This version of events is corroborated by Aimen Dean, a senior figure in al-Qaeda's chemical weapons programme turned double agent for MI6.
+Both Dean and Hamza were trained by Abu Khabab, al-Qaeda's top bomb maker.
+Dean states that Hamza sustained his injuries at a training camp near Lahore where, having prepared a batch of nitroglycerin, Hamza ignored his tutor's instructions to wait for the mixture to cool before inserting the detonator.
 During his trial in the United States, Hamza stated that his injuries occurred whilst working with explosives with the Pakistani military in Lahore.
-The UK tabloid press have nicknamed him "Captain Hook" in allusion to the fictional pirate Captain Hook.